FAQs on the Accommodation at NCH

 NCH students have a wide range of living arrangements, including living at home, private rentals, and student halls.

-Our 2020 cohort is split across student and private accommodation.
-Mannequin House has the largest number of NCH students, and then there are a handful of students at ISH and Scape Bloomsbury.
+Our 2021 cohort is split across student and private accommodation.
+Drapery Place has the largest number of NCH students, and then there are a handful of students at ISH and Urbanest Tower Bridge.

 7. How do I book my room at NCH recommended halls?